pradhanhitesh/pradhanhitesh.github.io/README.md

 On weekends, I learn how to code and work on projects.
 The website is results of one such weekend.
 However, to make my static GitHub page more interesting I added 5-second loading-delay and interesting neuroscience quotes, and the quote updates everyday (thanks to GitHub actions).

-Last updated on: 2025-05-21 10:21:15 IST
+Last updated on: 2025-05-22 10:21:25 IST

-Last fact: The human brain can generate about 23 watts of power (enough to power a lightbulb)
+Last fact: A brain freeze is really a sphenopalatine ganglioneuralgia.

 # Acknowledgement
 I would like to thanks <a href="https://freefrontend.com/">FreeFrontend</a> for providing the template for my porfolio website